madhukar-git/system-design-primer/README.md

 ### Application caching

 In-memory caches such as Memcached and Redis are key-value stores between your application and your data storage.
 Since the data is held in RAM, it is much faster than typical databases where data is stored on disk.
-RAM is more limited than disk, so [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms) algorithms such as [least recently used (LRU)](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) can help invalidate 'cold' entries and keep 'hot' data in RAM.
+RAM is more limited than disk, so [cache invalidation- ext ](https://en.wikipedia.org/wiki/Cache_algorithms) algorithms such as [least recently used (LRU)- ext ](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) can help invalidate 'cold' entries and keep 'hot' data in RAM.

 Redis has the following additional features: